All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 How Levothyroxine and Semaglutide Interact

 Levothyroxine is a synthetic thyroid hormone used to treat hypothyroidism.
-It has a narrow therapeutic window, meaning even small changes in absorption can affect whether you are getting the right amount of thyroid hormone.
+It has a narrow therapeutic window, meaning even small changes in absorption can affect whether you're getting the right amount of thyroid hormone.
 Levothyroxine is best absorbed on an empty stomach, and its absorption can be influenced by food, other medications, and anything that changes how quickly substances move through your GI tract.

 Semaglutide is a GLP-1 receptor agonist that, among other effects, significantly slows gastric emptying.
 This delayed emptying can change the rate at which levothyroxine is absorbed in the small intestine.
-While this does not necessarily reduce total absorption, it may alter the timing and consistency of levothyroxine's entry into your bloodstream.
+While this doesn't necessarily reduce total absorption, it may alter the timing and consistency of levothyroxine's entry into your bloodstream.

-Additionally, weight loss itself can affect thyroid hormone requirements.
+Weight loss itself can affect thyroid hormone requirements.
 As you lose weight on semaglutide, your body's demand for levothyroxine may decrease.
 This means your current dose might become too high over time, potentially leading to symptoms of overmedication such as rapid heartbeat, anxiety, or difficulty sleeping.

 Safety Considerations